CellProfiler/CellProfiler-plugins/Instructions/Windows_batch_file/README.md

 * Extract the contents
 * Right click file called "install_cellprofiler_plugins.bat" and select "Run as Administrator"
   * You may get a security warning when running the batch file.
 Press More Info, then Run Anyway to proceed.
   * The script will run through a series of checks and steps.
 After it finishes each step, it will prompt you to press a key to continue.
-If it quits before reaching the end, the script has encountered an error.
+Before you press a key, please look at the text on the screen and see if there are any errors or warnings present.
+In general, the bat file will try to continue through most warnings and non-fatal errors and it's up to you to observe if one of these steps did not work.
+Also, if the script quits before reaching the end, the script has encountered an error.
 The steps are summarized below in "How the batch file works"
-* After installation finishes, you can open CellProfiler by double clicking the batch file run_cellprofiler.bat
+* After installation finishes, you can open CellProfiler by double clicking the batch file run_cellprofiler.bat.
+If this does nothing, it also means that somewhere along the way, your install failed.
-* The only thing you have to configure is in CellProfiler, go to **File** > **Preferences** and scroll down to the **CellProfiler plugins folder** option and set this to the location of your CellProflier-plugins folder (it should be in your Downloads folder).
+* The only thing you should have to configure is in CellProfiler, go to **File** > **Preferences** and scroll down to the **CellProfiler plugins folder** option and set this to the location of your CellProflier-plugins folder (it should be in your Downloads folder).
 See below:
 <p align="center">
 <img width="500" alt="image" src="https://user-images.githubusercontent.com/28116530/182713252-d1403ace-a70a-400a-8f34-7e80f7cf172e.png">
 </p>